simonsobs/PSpipe/README.rst

 You can run the python scripts from the tutorials directory of ``PSpipe``.

-You are done with the image, just type ``exit`` and you will go back to your local machine prompt.
+When you are done with the image, just type ``exit`` and you will go back to your local machine prompt.

 Running ``jupyter`` notebook from docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~